MarketSquare/robotframework-requests/README.md

     Should Be Equal As Strings           ${resp.status_code}    200
 ```

-For more examples see the `tests` folder which contains testcase files that is used to test the keywords in this library against [httpbin.org](http://httpbin.org).
+For more examples see the `atests` folder which contains testcase files that is used to test the keywords in this library against a [httpbin.org](http://httpbin.org) local server.

 # Documentation